alinaqi/gpt-newspaper-podcast/README.md

 ## 🛠️ How It Works

 1. **Setting Preferences**: Users input their interests, preferred topics, and news sources.
-2. **Automated Curation**: The Search and Curator Agents find and select news stories.
+2. **Automated Curation**: The Search Agent uses Perplexity AI to find the latest news, while the Curator Agent selects the most relevant stories.
 3. **Content Creation**: The Writer Agent drafts articles, which are then designed by the Designer Agent.
 4. **Newspaper Design**: The Editor Agent reviews and finalizes the content.
 5. **Delivery**: Users receive their personalized newspaper to their mailbox.